Back to blog

 4. Tap Add Account.

-6. A browser window will pop up.
-Sign in with your Google email and password.
-You may need to approve the login via 2FA.
+6. Sign in with your Google email and password.

-7. Once authorized, you’ll see a list of Google services you can sync (Mail, Contacts, Calendars, Notes).
+7. After you sign in, you'll see a list of Google services you can sync (Mail, Contacts, Calendars).

-8. Toggle the "Calendars" switch to ON (green).
+8. Make sure the "Calendars" switch is ON (green).

-If you work on a MacBook, you want your desktop calendar to reflect the same data.
+If you work on a MacBook, you'll want to do the same thing there.

 1. Click the Apple Menu () in the top left corner.